arshadkazmi42/get-set-oss/README.md

 Getting started with Opensource Contribution.

+> Give us a :star: if you like our work :heart:

 ## Communication

 - Join our slack for any type of help in getting started with your OSS journey